Covariance Matrices

 2. Positive Semi-Definite (PSD): vT Σ v ≥ 0 for any vector v.
 This ensures variance is never negative along any projection.

 3. Eigen-Decomposition: The eigenvectors of Σ point in the directions of greatest variance (Principal Components).
 The eigenvalues represent the magnitude of variance in those directions.
+Imagine stretching a circular rubber sheet: the eigenvectors are the directions in which you stretch, and the eigenvalues are how far you pull in each direction.

 2. Interactive: Covariance Playground